RATING★ 6.0

 Critical Assessment: Why You Should Watch

 Is Never Give Up truly worth your investment of time and attention?
 In an era of disposable content, this film makes a strong case for its existence.
-If you are a connoisseur of Drama, Action, Thriller, then this is a worthwhile watch if you have a specific interest in the themes or the performers involved.
+If you are a connoisseur of Drama, Action, Thriller, then this is a highly recommended entry that delivers on its promises while offering a few surprises along the way.

 Philosophical Subtext & Directorial Vision